Understanding 19/20 as a Percentage: A thorough look

 Introduction: What is a Percentage?

 A percentage is a way of expressing a number as a fraction of 100.
 The word "percent" comes from the Latin "per centum," meaning "out of a hundred."
 Percentages are denoted by the symbol "%".
-They are used extensively to represent proportions, ratios, and changes in value.
+So they are used extensively to represent proportions, ratios, and changes in value.
 Understanding percentages is crucial for interpreting data, comparing quantities, and making informed decisions in numerous situations.

 Calculating 19/20 as a Percentage: A Step-by-Step Approach